Here's a late post to commemorate the Centralia Mine Disaster. The mine exploded on March 25, 1947, in Centralia, Illinois killing 111 miners.

 As the decades wore on those legal protections eroded.
 Arguably those bureaucratic processes now do more to serve business interests, undercutting the rights of workers to speak, organize and act.

-Lewis' leadership in the 1940's resulted improved mine safety as well as a welfare and retirement fund.
+That being said Lewis' leadership in the 1940's resulted improved mine safety as well as a welfare and retirement fund.
 The Centralia Mine Disaster provided the catalyst to force the government to act and the mining industry to acquiesce.
 The UMWA Welfare and Retirement Fund continues to this day.

-Provided courtesy of the excellent Archive.org
+Provided courtesy of the excellent Archive.org.